 - Pesto - Check consistency.
 If you made this ahead it may have thickened a bit, so whisk in water until it is smooth and spreads easily.

 - Heat oven to 425F / 218C degrees.

-- While carrots roast, coat pork on all sides with spice rub.
+- While vegetables roast, coat pork on all sides with spice rub.
 Heat a skillet over medium-high heat.
-Add second part of cooking oil and then pork to heated oil.
+Add cooking oil and then pork to heated oil.
 Sear on both sides for 2 to 3 minutes each, until golden brown.
 Pour stock into skillet, cover loosely with foil, and bake in the oven for 16 to 20 minutes or until pork reaches 145F / 63C degrees.
 Let rest, covered for 10 minutes.

 - Slice pork and drizzle cooking liquid over the top.
-Enjoy with carrots and spinach salad on the side!
+Enjoy with roasted vegetables on the side!